Put-in-Bay Library News January 2017

-Put-in-Bay Library News January 2017 — Happy New Year from the gals at Put-in-Bay Erie Islands Library!
-We hope that this New Year brings health and happiness your way in 2017.
-We are excited that we will have a new face at the circulation desk in 2017, Lily Thompson.
+Put-in-Bay Library News January 2017 — Happy New Year from the Put-in-Bay Erie Islands Library gals!
+We hope this New Year brings health and happiness your way in 2017.
+We are excited to have a new face at the circulation desk in 2017, Lily Thompson.
 We welcome her to our staff and look forward to her fresh ideas!

-In more library news, back by popular demand will be “Bingo for Books on Tuesday, January 10th, at 4:30 p.m.”
+More library news, backed by popular demand, will be “Bingo for Books on Tuesday, January 10th, at 4:30 p.m.”
 We have the cards and books for prizes.
 You come to the Put-in-Bay Library for an evening of fun!
-Lots of great books to choose when a “BINGO” is called!
+Lots of great books to choose from when a “BINGO” is called!
 It is suggested that participants know how to play Bingo and how to read numbers from 1 to 75.
 Younger patrons may want to have a parent or caregiver stay to assist.
 Everyone’s a winner!

-On Tuesday, January 17th at 4:30 p.m. in the Put-in-Bay Library will be bringing out the Lego kits.
-This session is intended for grades 3 and older.
-This month we will be attempting to put together the Batman Super Heroes kit that was donated by Jennifer and Joseph Blumensaadt.
+On Tuesday, January 17th, at 4:30 p.m., the Put-in-Bay Library will be bringing out the Lego kits.
+This session is intended for grades three and older.
+This month we will attempt to assemble the Batman Super Heroes kit that Jennifer and Joseph Blumensaadt donated.
 The completed kits will be displayed in the library for everyone to enjoy.

 Thanks to the community of Put-in-Bay’s support of our Book Fair in the fall, the Put-in-Bay library earned over $750 to spend on Scholastic merchandise.
-We were able to purchase eight Connex kits for ages 8 and up to put together.
+We could purchase eight Connex kits to put together for ages eight and up.
 On the last Tuesday of the month, the 31st, we will assemble the robotic spider and the robotic beetle.
 Come help make these mechanical creatures come to life!
-We will display the creatures in the library news for everyone to enjoy.
+We will display the animals in the library news for everyone to enjoy.

-As the winter sets in and the lake freeze us into an isolated splendor, stop by the Put-in-Bay library for a book, a DVD or an audiobook to curl up with on the long evening nights.
+As the winter sets in and the lake freezes us into an isolated splendor, stop by the Put-in-Bay library for a book, a DVD, or an audiobook to curl up with on the long evening nights.
 Or, join us for one of our many programs.
-If you have suggestions for a program you would like to see offered, let us know.
-We will try our best to get it on the calendar and in library news!
+Let us know if you have suggestions for a program you would like to see offered.
+We will try our best to get it on the calendar and in the library news!
 We love our patrons’ ideas!